craws/OpenAtlas/sphinx/source/entity/index.rst

 can ask questions like: *Where was this person in the course of his life?* or *Who participated at an event?*

-The menu structure reflects that workflow.
+The :doc:`/ui/menu` structure reflects that workflow.

 .. toctree::
    :maxdepth: 1